Prior Approval Request (PAR) Process

 PARs in Fiscal Year

 Section Five lists all other PARs that may have been created for the faculty candidate during the given fiscal year.
-This can be useful as a reference when working with other departments and colleges on a joint or courtesy assignment.
+This can be useful as a reference when working with other departments and colleges on a joint assignment.
 Nothing may be altered in this section.

 The courses that the faculty candidate is being hired to teach should all be recorded in Section Six.
 Although all details about what courses the faculty candidate will teach may not be known at the time the PAR is created, as much information that is know, should be recorded here.
 The purpose of this section is to ensure that the teaching load corresponds to the hours worked relative to the college the faculty candidate will be teaching.
 Like may other aspects of the PAR, it also provides the impetus to consider these details prior to an official offer being made to the candidate.